-As the 2018’s pre-season testing is drawing closer, the anticipation and expectation from the McLaren-Renault alliance is increasing.
-And Zak Brown has asserted that the Renault engine is fast.
+As the 2018’s pre-season testing is drawing closer, the anticipation and expectation from

 The most complex engine deal I’ve ever seen is last year’s engine deal.
 After 3 years of absolute nightmare, McLaren got rid of Honda engines.
 The Red Bull family too frustrated by the lack of power and reliability, got their junior team rid of Renault engines.